pranavgupta2603/stable-dffusion-finetuning-flowers/README.md

 ## Fine Tuning

-Use the [Python Notebook](https://github.com/pranavgupta2603/flowers-sd-finetuning/blob/main/flowers_sd_finetune.ipynb) in the repository
+Use the [Python Notebook](https://github.com/pranavgupta2603/flowers-sd-finetuning/blob/main/flowers_sd_finetune.ipynb) in the repository.

-The exclamation mark (!) to run shell commands or terminal commands directly from within a code cell.
+The exclamation mark (!) is used to run shell commands or terminal commands directly from within a code cell.
 When you use the exclamation mark before a command, Jupyter interprets it as a shell command rather than a Python statement.

 The code below is present in the Notebook.
+You can change the hyperparameters in the cell below according to your dataset.
+This configuration works well with most stable diffusion finetuning problems.
 ```Python
 !accelerate launch diffusers/examples/text_to_image/train_text_to_image.py \
   --pretrained_model_name_or_path="CompVis/stable-diffusion-v1-4" \